tweag/pirouette/README.md

 ## Example Language

 The `Language.Pirouette.Example` defines the `Ex` language: pirouette's example language.
-We refer the interested reader to check the respective module for guidelines on using pirouette over your own language.
+We refer the interested reader to this module for guidelines on using pirouette over your own language.

 Now, say we have the simple program: